shunzh/constrained-MDP/README.md

 * Linear programming methods to find constrained-optimal policies in MDPs (using Gurobi or CPLEX).
 * Query selection algorithms in my research.

 This is mostly for my own research use.
-See more details in my homepage below.
+See more details on my homepage below.

 https://sites.google.com/a/umich.edu/shunzh/research